-- 4.6 The values detailed in the matrix will be reviewed annually in line with inflation. - 4.7 In all cases there must be an acceptance that a mistake has been made or the complainant has just cause to complain by virtue of the treatment received or other circumstances of the case.
+- 4.5 The values detailed in the matrix will be reviewed at the policy review date. - 4.6 In all cases there must be an acceptance that a mistake has been made or the complainant has just cause to complain by virtue of the treatment received or other circumstances of the case.
 Given this, the following broad guidelines should be followed in determining the degree of impact on the complainant.
-It is a matter for the manager/team leader to interpret these guidelines according to the specific circumstances. - 4.8 Payments made under this policy will be in full and final settlement of the issue.
+It is a matter for the manager/team leader to interpret these guidelines according to the specific circumstances. - 4.7 Payments made under this policy will be in full and final settlement of the issue.

 Low Impact: Where the complainant has just cause but has not suffered significant inconvenience or distress as a result of the compensation event.
-The circumstances are such that although the manager/team leader accepts the service has not achieved the expected standard, the impact is no greater than a reasonably tolerant person could be expected to accept and the compensation constitutes a token in acknowledgement of the failure to perform.
+The circumstances are such that although the manager/team leader accepts the service has not achieved the expected standard, the impact is no greater than a reasonably tolerant person could be expected to accept, and the compensation constitutes a token in acknowledgement of the failure to perform.